 There are lots of reasons I love cookies.
 Do you want to hear a few of them?
 Yes?
 Well, I’ll take your silence as approval, so here we go:

 - Cookies are circles.
 There are so many songs about circles – The Circle of Life, May the Circle Be Unbroken, The Ring of fire – that should stand as proof that the circle is the best geometric shape around.
-(Pardon that pun, please).
-Eating desserts in the shape of circles?
-Well, that makes cookies the best dessert ever!
+(Pardon the pun, please).
+That makes cookies the best dessert ever!

-- Cookies allow for multi-tasking.
+- Cookies for multi-taskers.
 Cookies rule because you get to bake them in increments.
 For a chronic multi-tasker like me, this is perfection.
-That means I get to throw a batch of cookies in the oven and run around and do three thousand other things.
+You can bake a batch of cookies and run around and do three thousand other things.
 The trick is making sure you use a timer.

 - Cookies travel well.
-Speaking of packing, because of their size cookies are perfect for packing.
-They travel well, and even when they don’t, the crumbs are kind of nice.
+Speaking of packing, because of their size, cookies are perfect for packing.
+They travel well, and even when they don’t, the crumbs are still tasty.

 - Cookies are Indulgent.
-Here’s the deal.
 You probably don’t want to eat a handful of cookies every day.
 I mean, it sounds like a fun thing to do, but overall, life is better when you keep cookies as an indulgence.
 And that’s why the cookie feels like something pretty special.

-So, as you can see, cookies are pretty special around here.
+So, as you can see, these eggless M&M cookies are pretty special around here.
 And I’m always looking for ways to dress up an old recipe.
 This Peanut Butter Chocolate Chip Cookie recipe is one I’ve used many times.

 I was at our local health food store recently and saw a bin of dark chocolate candy-coated pieces.
 I looked at the ingredients and there appeared to be no dairy.
 I blinked my eyes a couple of times, squinted and looked at it again.
 No dairy!
 I even took a photo of it as proof.
 I’m gonna put that photo on the Namely Marly FaceBook page so you can check it out for yourself.